 So far we have successfully organized four editions of the Polish-Serbian Economic Forum (one took place in Katowice and three in Belgrade).
-Next edition of this growing Forum will take place in Niš, in southern Serbia.
+Next edition of this growing Forum will take place in Niš, in the south of Serbia.
 We kindly invite all entrepreneurs interested in taking part to contact us.

 Economic cooperation also depends on contacts between local government units.
-The Consulate actively cooperates with the City of Czeladź, which started partnership with Mr. Consul’s hometown – Čačak.
+Our Consulate actively cooperates with the city of Czeladź, which started partnership with Mr. Consul’s hometown – Čačak.
 We also helped the municipality of Sjenica connect with the city of Wojkowice.
-These two local governments are cooperating in various fields, in particular tourism and agriculture.
+These two local governments are cooperating in various fields – tourism and agriculture in particular.

-The Consulate of the Republic of Serbia in Katowice operates mainly on the territory of four southern Voivodships: Silesia, Lower Silesia, Lesser Poland and Opolskie Voivodship.
+The Consulate of the Republic of Serbia in Katowice operates mainly in four southern Voivodeships: Silesia, Lower Silesia, Lesser Poland and Opole Voivodeships.

 In short: Why should you invest in Serbia?

 - You will gain access to the market with around 1.1 billion people (free trade agreements with Russia, Belarus, Kazakhstan, Turkey, EFTA countries, EU, USA…)

 - Possibility of getting government subsidies to create new workplaces.

 - Location on the crossroads of the most important European trade routes (road corridor X and waterway corridor VII), very well developed transport infrastructure.
 Serbia is a transit country for the goods and passengers from Asia to Central Europe.